 Some tips to remember when purchasing shoes:

 If you keep in mind the type of riding you do and purchase shoes that meet your specific needs, you’ll have a leg up on this season.
-If you have any questions, contact Foot & Ankle Associates today.
+If you have any questions, contact Vargas Foot & Ankle Specialists today.
 If you have cycling shoe information or tips to share, we would like to hear from you – please comment below!